appiahtheresacatherine-data/sweden-employment-analysis/README.md

 - Basic trend analysis

 ## Visualization
-The chart below shows employment trends between 2020 and 2024.
+The chart below illustrates employment trends in Sweden between 2020 and 2024 for Swedish-born and Foreign-born individuals aged 20-64.

 ![Employment Trends](Picture1.png)